What are Zero Coupon Bonds?

 Highly Fluctuation Market Prices

-Market prices of zero coupon bonds are prone to higher fluctuation compared to other coupon paying bonds because they do not pay any interest during their lifetime.
+Market prices of zero-coupon bonds are prone to higher fluctuation than other coupon-paying bonds because they do not pay any interest during their lifetime.

 High Repayment Risk

-A company or government issuing zero coupon bonds is at a high risk of repayment because the amount to be paid is very huge.
-Effectively, the amount includes the money which they actually received from the investors at the time of issue and the compounded interest on that money.
-The money grows many folds because they are very long term instruments.
+A company or government issuing zero-coupon bonds is at a high risk of repayment because the amount to be paid is huge.
+Effectively, the amount includes the money they actually received from the investors at the time of issue and the compounded interest on that money.
+Money grows many folds because they are a very long-term instrument.
 It has an inherent risk of repayment for investors and risk of bankruptcy for the issuer company or any other body.